henrygriffiths/ita-matrix-powertools/README.md

 Get the ["Add ITA Matrix Powertools" Shortcut](https://routinehub.co/shortcut/13483/)

-Instructions much be run each time
+Instructions must be run each time

 - Open ITA Matrix in Safari on your iPhone or iPad
 - Tap on the **Share button** in the bottom navigation